 How SnapGlyph helps: Pro plans include 1,000 API calls/month plus 200 image generation credits.
 Max plans scale to 10,000 API calls/month and 2,000 image generation credits.
 Full REST API documentation with examples for common languages.

-6. Comprehensive Analytics Dashboard
+6. Unified Analytics Dashboard

 Look for dashboards that offer: